sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

         .. code-block::

-            MicroPython vx.xx on xxxx-xx-xx; Raspberry Pi Pico 2W  With RP2350
+            MicroPython vx.xx on xxxx-xx-xx; Raspberry Pi Pico 2 W  With RP2350

             Type "help()" for more information.
             >>> %Run -c $EDITOR_CONTENT

     * The first line shows the version of MicroPython, the date, and your device information.
     * The second line prompts you to enter "help()" to get some help.
-    * The third line is a command from Thonny telling the MicroPython interpreter on your Pico 2W to run the contents of the script area - "EDITOR_CONTENT".
+    * The third line is a command from Thonny telling the MicroPython interpreter on your Pico 2 W to run the contents of the script area - "EDITOR_CONTENT".
     * If there is any message after the third line, it is usually a message that you tell MicroPython to print, or an error message for the code.